lostpebble/pullstate/docs/async-actions-creating.md

 Server-rendered apps need to make use of your "core" Pullstate object to create Async Actions which can pre-fetch on the server.

-> For the rest of these examples we will be making use of the **client-side** only code to keep things simple and rather focus on the differences between TypeScript and JavaScript interactions
+> Some of these examples will be making use of **client-side** only code to keep things simple and rather focus on the differences between TypeScript and JavaScript interactions.
+The server-rendering considerations to convert such code is explained in other examples, in the relevant tabs.

 <!--END_DOCUSAURUS_CODE_TABS-->

 We pass in two arguments.
-First, our actual `action`, and secondly, any `hooks` ([next section](action-hooks.md)) we would like to set on this action to extend its functionality.
+First, our actual `action`, and secondly, any [`hooks`](async-hooks-overview.md) we would like to set on this action to extend its functionality.

 ## The action itself